noeleo/raft/README.md

-Raft Consensus (Leader Election) Algorithm in Bud
+Raft Consensus Algorithm in Bud
 =================================================
 Noel Moldvai, Rohit Turumella, James Butkovic, Josh Muhlfelder at the University of California, Berkeley.
 For CS 194: Distributed System, in Spring 2013, taught by Joe Hellerstein and Peter Alvaro.
 Thanks to Diego Ongaro from Stanford for being an advisor on the Raft Protocol.